 Condiments: Big, leafy Thai basil, jalapeños, lime, bean sprouts

-Like most of our top 5 picks, the dining room here is packed with Asians and there’s some local art on the walls.
+Like most of our top 5 picks, the dining room here is packed with Vietnamese American families and there’s some local art on the walls.
 There’s a strong beefy smell at the initial whiff, not as much on the aromatics.
 A few shards of white onion and some chopped scallions flecked with black pepper are scattered across the top.
 Plenty of meat here, and all of the cuts are well represented; great meatballs – tender and plump – and a very good eye of round that’s thinly-sliced and yet soft, from just being barely cooked in the hot broth.

 1114 W. Argyle St.; 773-334-4500